Abigail/Abigail.github.io/Src/Trapped/champion.md

 ### Spiral

+#### Square

 Since the %%PIECE%% can move as the [*Wazir*](wazir.html), it will follow the Spiral, visiting all squares on the board.

+#### Diamond

+The %%PIECE%% visits all the squares on the board, in a pretty unique way.
+While most pieces which don't get trapped soon either circle the origin mainly clockwise or mainly counterclockwise, the %%PIECE%% makes alternates making a single, full clockwise rotation and making a single, full counterclockwise rotation, switching directions directly below the origin.
+The %%PIECE%% is tracing out an expanding square, with sharp edges.

 ### Wedge